juan-soares/landing-page-spa-html-css-js/README.md

 * :octocat: [Authors](#authors)

 ## Description
-Landing page to a fictional SPA, to practice HTML, CSS and JS concepts, such as SEO, selectors.
+Landing page to a fictional SPA, to practice HTML, CSS and JS concepts, such as SEO, variables, selectors.

 ## Demo
 ![](demo/demo.gif)